space150/spaceBase/scss/README.md

 If `$responsive` is set to false, the grid will collapse to 100% wide on mobile and only use the  proportional-width classes for breakpoint `lap` and above.
 This is ideal for a simple site layout.

 If `$responsive` is set to true, the base grid proportions remain constant across all breakpoints.
-But by adding classes prefixed with the breakpoint namespace, grid elements can change width at different breakpoints, thereby creating a truly dynamic site layout.
+But by adding classes prefixed with the breakpoint namespace, grid items can change width at different breakpoints, thereby creating a truly dynamic site layout.

 Example:
 ~~~html